otrv4/otrv4/otrv4.md

 Unless otherwise noted, these conventions and definitions are used for this document:

-* "Participant" refers to the one that takes part in a conversation.
+* "Participant" refers to any of the end-points that take part in a conversation.
 * "Adversary" refers to a malicious entity whose aim is to prevent the participants of this protocol from achieving their goal.
 * "Initiator" refers to the participant initiating a DAKE.